dkouzoup/TTOBench/interfaces/python/README.md

 ## Relevant methods

 - `importJson`: create Track object from JSON file by specifying a configuration file as Python dictionary.
 - `exportJson`: write JSON file from Track object.
-Limited to two timing points (more timing points can be manually added to the JSON file as a workaround).
+Limited to two stops (more stops can be manually added to the JSON file as a workaround).
 - `importGradients`: define gradient sections as list of pairs (tuples or lists).
 Positions in m and gradients in permil.
 - `importSpeedLimits`: define speed limit sections as list of pairs (tuples or lists).
 Positions in m and speed limits in km/h.
 - `reverse`: change direction of track.